Skip navigation

 Substance use

-Substance use is the continued use of alcohol, illegal drugs, or the misuse of prescription or over-the-counter drugs with negative consequences.
+Substance use is the continued use of alcohol, illegal drugs, or the misuse of prescription or over-the-counter medicines with negative consequences.
 These consequences may involve:

 • Problems at work, school, home or in interpersonal relationships